• Skip to primary navigation

 Two hands tearing open a bun filled with chocolate.

 If you love melted gooey chocolate and extremely soft bao buns, these chocolate steamed buns will be your next favorite dessert.
 From the extremely tender and fluffy bao dough to the warm gooey chocolate filling, these chocolate buns are dangerously addicting.
-I must confess, I got this idea for chocolate steamed buns from my last visit to Din Tai Fung.
+I must confess, that I got this idea for chocolate steamed buns on my last visit to Din Tai Fung.
 They had it on their dessert menu and I had to try it.
 It was heaven wrapped in a small cotton white, pillowy soft steamed bun.
-So this Din Tai Fung copy cat chocolate steamed buns pays homage to honestly the best soup dumpling restaurant I have ever eaten at.
+So this Din Tai Fung copycat chocolate steamed buns pays homage to honestly the best soup dumpling restaurant I have ever eaten at.

 These chocolate steamed buns are a perfect way to treat yourself or your partner.
 If you love these chocolate buns, make sure to check out egg custard steamed buns, nama chocolates, or my chocolate dumplings!